 Significance of the Problem (1 Page)

-Mental health problems abound worldwide (Haddad et al., 2020), particularly salient in America and the American Church (Johnson, 2023; Shrodes, 2022; Vick, 2019).
-Research identified that access to mental health services was inadequate before COVID-19 (Parker, 2023; Barnett et al., 2018).
-The global pandemic exacerbated this shortage, negatively impacting mental health and adding trauma to the existing list of unresolved past hurts (Gruber, 2021; Humboldt et al., 2022; Bingham Musick, 2023).
+Mental Health problems abound worldwide (Haddad et al., 2020), particularly salient in America and the American Church (Johnson, 2023; Shrodes, 2022; Vick, 2019).
+Research identified inadequate access to Mental Health services before COVID-19 (Parker, 2023; Barnett et al., 2018).
+The global pandemic exacerbated this shortage, negatively impacting Mental Health and adding trauma to the existing list of unresolved past hurts (Gruber, 2021; Humboldt et al., 2022; Bingham Musick, 2023).

 Trauma is the emotional response to a terrible event (Trauma, 2022), often overwhelming a person’s ability to cope (Davediuk Gingrich, 2017).
-Trauma exacerbates existing mental health issues by changing the brain and interrupting natural thinking processes (Bingham Musick, 2023), often forcing the individual to survive (Van der Kolk, 2015).
-Shrodes’ (2022) research identified that Adverse Childhood Experiences (ACEs) double the risk of mental health conditions in adults and that one third of UK youth have experience trauma (p.
+Trauma exacerbates existing Mental Health issues by changing the brain and interrupting natural thinking processes (Bingham Musick, 2023), often forcing the individual to survive (Van der Kolk, 2015).
+Shrodes’ (2022) research identified that Adverse Childhood Experiences (ACEs) double the risk of Mental Health conditions in adults and that one-third of UK youth have experienced trauma (p.
 77).
-In 2016 it was reported that every nine minutes Child Protective Services (CPS) substantiated a claim of child sexual abuse (Children and Teens: Statistics | RAINN, 2016).
+The CDC identified that one in ten youth have been sexually assaulted or forced to be involved sexually with someone else (Kann et al., 2018).
 In 2022 it was reported that at least one in seven children have experienced neglect or abuse (The State of Child Abuse in 2022, 2022).
-While trauma often occurs in childhood (Rides et al, 2023) the entire world was recently exposed to a potentially traumatizing event from COVID-19 (Gurney et al., 2023; Parker, 2023; Dube & Sibanda, 2022; Goodwin & Kraft, 2022; Humboldt et al., 2022; Gruber et al., 2021; Haddad et al., 2020).
-The Church needs to be a part of the mental health solution; however it has had difficulty responding effectively because the same mental health issues existing in secular society exist within the Church (Shrodes, 2022; Willey, 2019; Davediuk Gingrich, 2017, Robbins 2022).
-Furthermore, Church leaders often feel unequipped to address mental health issues without existing ministries to reach those with emotional and mental problems (Johnson, 2023; Crisp, 2022; Shrodes, 2022; Costello et al., 2021; Wilder et al., 2020; Vick 2019).
+While trauma often occurs in childhood (Rides & Shaw, 2023), the entire world was recently exposed to a potentially traumatizing event from COVID-19 (Gurney et al., 2023; Parker, 2023; Dube & Sibanda, 2022; Goodwin & Kraft, 2022; Humboldt et al., 2022; Gruber et al., 2021; Haddad et al., 2020).
+The Church needs to be a part of the Mental Health solution; however, it has had difficulty effectively responding because the same Mental Health issues existing in secular society exist within the Church (Shrodes, 2022; Willey, 2019; Davediuk Gingrich, 2017, Robbins 2022).
+Furthermore, Church leaders often feel unequipped to address Mental Health issues without existing ministries to reach those with emotional and mental problems (Johnson, 2023; Crisp, 2022; Shrodes, 2022; Costello et al., 2021; Wilder et al., 2020; Vick 2019).

-*Mental health issues, ACEs and trauma in particular, require a communal response for effective healing to take place (REF).

-*An alternative to clinical mental health care is required (Barnett et al., 2018), namely safe, faith-based communities (REF).

-*IHP is an effective method to resolve ACE’s and trauma (REF)

-*Connection between Mental health and spiritual wellbeing

-*Cure and Care of Souls is the church’s historical solution to mental health issues

 Research Question (1 paragraph)

 How does (intervention) affect (problem) in a (site/ organization/ community)?